AkwerigbeO/airbnb-clone-project/README.md

 Provides administrators with tools for system monitoring, user oversight, and data management.
 Admins can review user activity, manage listings, moderate reviews, and ensure platform policies are maintained efficiently.

+🔒 API Security

+Security is a core aspect of the Airbnb Clone backend to ensure the protection of sensitive data, prevent unauthorized access, and maintain trust between users and the platform.
+The following security measures are implemented across the system to safeguard users, hosts, and payment transactions.

+1. Authentication

+The system uses JWT (JSON Web Token) authentication to verify user identity during API requests.
+Each user must log in to receive a token that grants access to protected endpoints.
+This ensures that only authenticated users can perform actions such as booking properties, managing listings, or posting reviews.

+🔹 Importance: Protects against unauthorized access and impersonation attacks.

+2. Authorization

+Role-based access control (RBAC) determines what actions a user can perform based on their role — for example, hosts can create properties, while guests can make bookings.
+Sensitive endpoints (like admin dashboards) are restricted to authorized personnel only.

+🔹 Importance: Prevents privilege escalation and ensures users only access data relevant to their role.

+3. Data Encryption

+Sensitive information such as passwords and payment data is encrypted using industry-standard hashing (bcrypt) and SSL/TLS protocols.
+All communication between the frontend and backend occurs over HTTPS to prevent eavesdropping and data tampering.

+🔹 Importance: Protects personal data and financial transactions from interception or theft.

+4. Rate Limiting

+To prevent abuse and denial-of-service (DoS) attacks, rate limiting is applied to API endpoints.
+This restricts the number of requests a single user or IP can make within a set timeframe.

+🔹 Importance: Ensures server stability and prevents malicious actors from overwhelming the system.

+5. Input Validation & Sanitization

+All input data is validated and sanitized at the API level using Django REST Framework serializers and middleware.
+This mitigates risks such as SQL injection, cross-site scripting (XSS), and data corruption.

+🔹 Importance: Maintains data integrity and protects the backend from injection-based attacks.

+6. Secure Payment Handling

+Payment processes are handled through trusted third-party gateways (e.g., Stripe or Paystack), ensuring compliance with PCI-DSS security standards.
+The backend never stores raw credit card details; only transaction references and status information are saved.

+🔹 Importance: Ensures financial data is processed securely, protecting users and the platform from fraud.